Sacred Way and Acropolis

 One of the seven churches addressed in Revelation, the city of Pergamum became the center of a large kingdom in the 3rd century BC and retained its status as a political and cultural leader into the Byzantine period.

-The acropolis rises 1300 feet above the lower city located on the plain of the Caicus River.
+The acropolis rises 1,300 feet (400 m) above the lower city located on the plain of the Caicus River.

 The god of healing, Asclepius received worship in cultic centers around the Greek and Roman world.
-This large complex at Pergamum was originally constructed in the 4th century B.C. and became an official center in the the 3rd century.
+This large complex at Pergamum was originally constructed in the 4th century BC and became an official center in the 3rd century.